SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 - practice intonating progressively higher

 ## Start [mimicry](/wiki/pages/microbehaviours/mimicry) and learn [microbehaviours](/wiki/pages/microbehaviours)
+- you can do this at any time, but make sure you can hit the pitch and resonance of the voice you're mimicking or else it might be quite difficult
 - find a clip of a voice such as from [voice examples](/wiki/pages/voice-examples) that is not outside your pitch or resonance range
 - put a beep sound at the beginning for timing
 - practice speaking over it as it plays and also listening and copying